thomas-fossati/draft-coap-early-data/draft-tschofenig-core-early-data-option.md

 --- abstract

-TODO
+This document defines mechanisms that allow clients to communicate with servers about CoAP requests that are sent in early data.
+Techniques are described that use these mechanisms to mitigate the risk of replay.

 --- middle

 # Introduction

-TODO
+TLS and DTLS 1.3 provide a "zero round-trip time" (0-RTT) feature, the mechanics of which are described in {{Section 2.3 of TLS13}}.

+This feature provides a significant performance enhancement by enabling a client to send data to a server whom it has already spoken to in the first TLS handshake flight.
+However, TLS does not provide inherent replay protections for 0-RTT data, therefore the application running atop the TLS session has to take care of that.
+Specifically, {{Appendix E.5 of TLS13}} establishes that:

+> Application protocols MUST NOT use 0-RTT data without a profile that
+> defines its use.
+That profile needs to identify which messages or
+> interactions are safe to use with 0-RTT and how to handle the
+> situation when the server rejects 0-RTT and falls back to 1-RTT.

+This document defines the application profile for CoAP {{CoAP}} to allow clients and servers to exchange CoAP requests that are sent in early data.
+It also describes how to mitigate the risk of replay.
+The design is inspired by
+{{!RFC8470}}.

 ## Requirements Language

 {::boilerplate bcp14-tagged}

 # 0-RTT Data

-When clients and servers share a PSK, TLS/DTLS 1.3 allows clients to send data on the first flight ("early data").
-This features reduces communication setup latency but requires application layer protocols to define its use with the 0-RTT data functionality.

-For HTTP this functionality is described in {{!RFC8470}}.
-This document specifies the application profile for CoAP, which follows the design of
-{{!RFC8470}}.

 For a given request, the level of tolerance to replay risk is specific to the resource it operates upon (and therefore only known to the origin server).
 In